CenturyLinkCloud/PublicKB/Release Notes/2018/2018-07-10-cloud-platform-release-notes.md

 * New Job System
   * Introduction of a completely new job system,  which makes user experience very smooth.
 It is easier to monitor jobs with the added sub-job feature.
 The overall response time is significantly reduced due to the new job system.

+#### Public Cloud Inftrastrucure as a Service

+* We've updated CenturyLink Cloud's control portal user interface with a new look and feel.
+Our new aesthetic design has been applied across all of our cloud services to give users a similar experience across products.
+There are no functionality or feature changes associated with this user interface update.